 - Monday first action written clearly.

-How to choose weekly priorities
+How do you choose weekly priorities?

 Ask three questions: What has a real deadline?
 What creates the most progress?
 What is blocking other work?
 If a task does not answer any of those, it may belong lower on the list.